FabianoEger/tago-documentation/concepts.rst

 Managing Buckets
 ****************

-Under the **General Information** session, you can find detailed information about the bucket.
+Under the **General Information** section, you can find detailed information about the bucket.
 In your list of buckets, select one to get more information, and click on *MORE* to obtain the details.

 Visible
 =======

-With this option is possible to hide the bucket from the list, which is helpful when you create a bucket for special purposes and don't want the user to worry about it.
+With this option it is possible to hide the bucket from the bucket list, which is helpful when you create a bucket for special purposes and don't want the user to worry about it.
 Sometimes you may want to create a hidden bucket for special scripts purposes, like a temporary bucket used only in the Analysis.

 .. image:: _static/concepts/more.png